Peter-Nguyen96/Capstone-Project-Analytics-Dashboard-and-ML-Model/README.md

 ## Data
-- 550 CSV files containing viewership data for 3 channels across 14 operators in 67 countries from 18th Feb 2021 to 6th Nov 2022
+- 550 CSV files containing viewership data for 3 channels across 14 operators in 67 countries from 18Feb21 to 6Nov22
-- 1 CSV file containing advertising revenue for their 3 channels across 19 main territories from 28th Feb 2022 to 25th Oct 2022
+- 1 CSV file containing advertising revenue for their 3 channels across 19 main territories from 28Feb22 to 25Oct22
 - Programming details, IDs, genres, tags
 - Channels mapping
 - Operators mapping